f-oni/DevOps_Training_Projects/WordPress-Site-on-AWS/Readme.md

 #### Simulating the Scale-Out Feature

 The folowing steps were taken to simulate the scale out feature of the auto scaling
-- The load balancer's DNS was opened on many browser tabs to generate traffic.
+- The load balancer's endpoint (DNS) was opened on many browser tabs to generate traffic.
-- The running instance was accessed through the bastion host and stress utility was install the command `sudo yum install stress-ng`.
+- The only running instance was accessed through the bastion host and the `stress utility` program was installed with  the command `sudo yum install stress-ng`.
-- The stress utility cammand `stress-ng --cpu 4 --timeout 60s` was run to increase the CPU utilization.
+- To increase the CPU utilization, the cammand `stress-ng --cpu 4 --timeout 60s` was run.
+The outcome is shown below

   <img width="938" height="362" alt="image" src="https://github.com/user-attachments/assets/7ba35eb8-7fa8-429d-a5ce-f733298975da" />

-  **Observations** After a few minutes, the second instance was automatically deployed and the lifecycle showed both instances `InService` and were present in the target group.
+  **Observations** After a few minutes, the second instance was automatically deployed and the lifecycle tab showed that both instances were `InService` and were present in the target group.

   <img width="1349" height="513" alt="image" src="https://github.com/user-attachments/assets/6ac40b8e-e9b6-445c-b171-10678619deac" />

-- The CPU utilization for both instances were further increased with the stress utility and opening many more web pages of the wordpress dashboard of the digitalboost landing page.
+- The CPU utilization for both instances were further increased with the stress utility command and opening up many more web pages of the wordpress dashboard of the digitalboost landing page.

-  **Observations** It was further observed that a third instance was also deployed by the auto scaling group.
+  **Observations** It was further observed that a third instance was also automatically deployed by the auto scaling group.

   <img width="1352" height="515" alt="image" src="https://github.com/user-attachments/assets/b96f467a-58f7-48ba-91d4-05252e31995c" />